ByAUJay

 How we help

-blockchain development services | dapp development - Wallet ops program: hardware procurement, passphrase policy, SLIP‑39 design, genuine checks, recovery drills, and SOC 2 evidence packs.
+blockchain development services | dapp development - Wallet ops program: This is all about making sure your wallet's secure.
+We're covering everything from hardware procurement and passphrase policy to SLIP‑39 design, genuine checks, recovery drills, and putting together those SOC 2 evidence packs.

-security audit services | blockchain integration - Cross‑chain rollouts: Safe deployments and consistent admin controls on L1/L2 (incl. zkSync), with migration runbooks.
+security audit services | blockchain integration - Cross‑chain rollouts: We're handling Safe deployments with constant admin controls on both L1 and L2 (including zkSync), and don’t worry--we’ve got migration runbooks ready to go.

 cross‑chain solutions | DeFi development services